Corey Dillon

 Corey James Dillon (born October 24, 1974) is an American former professional football running back who played in the National Football League (NFL) for 10 seasons with the Cincinnati Bengals and New England Patriots.
-He played college football for the Washington Huskies, earning third-team All-American and first-team All-Pac-10 honors in 1996, and was selected by the Bengals in the second round of the 1997 NFL draft.
+He played college football for the Washington Huskies, earning third-team All-American and first-team All-Pac-10 honors in 1996.
+Dillon was selected by the Bengals in the second round of the 1997 NFL draft.

 During his seven years with the Bengals, Dillon set several franchise records and earned three consecutive Pro Bowl selections.
 He played for the Patriots in his last three seasons, where he was named to his fourth Pro Bowl and won Super Bowl XXXIX.
-Dillon retired with over 11,000 rushing yards and is 21st in NFL career rushing yards.
+Dillon retired with more than 11,000 rushing yards and is 21st in NFL career rushing yards.
 For his accomplishments in Cincinnati, he was inducted to the Bengals Ring of Honor in 2024.

 Early life

 Born and raised in Seattle, Washington, Dillon attended Franklin High School, where he teamed with his cousin, Ed Raiford, to form one of the state's all-time twosomes for the Quakers football team.
 Dillon and Raiford garnered Parade, USA, Best In The West and Tom Flemming All-American awards.
 Both were two-sport standouts, Raiford also starred as an All-State basketball player while Dillon starred in baseball.
 An excellent baseball catcher, Dillon garnered All-Metro honors, and was selected by the San Diego Padres in the 1993 Major League Baseball draft.